pachadotdev/cpp11armadillo/README.md

   - Having a more straightforward, simpler implementation.
   - Faster compilation time with lower memory requirements.
   - Growing vectors more efficiently.

+If this software is useful to you, please consider donating on [Buy Me A Coffee](https://www.buymeacoffee.com/pacha).
+All donations will be used to continue improving `cpp11armadillo`.

 ## Installation